ThalesGroup/application-gateway/README.md

 # **Overview**

-The SafeNet Agent for Application Gateway provides a containerized secure web reverse proxy, adding authentication and authorization protection to your application using identity provider SafeNet Trusted Access (STA).
+The SafeNet Agent for Application Gateway is designed to enable integration with unauthenticated applications that don't follow standard way of communication through SAML 2.0 or OIDC protocols.
+Customers would benefit with availability of a generic way to integrate with their non-standard apps.
+With this application gateway, the users can utilise the inbuilt features of STA like two-factor authentication, adaptive access and SSO, and bring them to their native application platforms.

 Please refer to STA documentation for more information about SafeNet Agent for Application Gateway.